maximecb/uvm/doc/design.md

 When designing a virtual platform to run software on, it's tempting to base its design on an existing system.
 For example, a virtual x86 PC running some barebones Linux kernel.
 The problem here is that this design can easily get very complex.
 You have to ask how much of this system you want to simulate.
 Are you going to handle I/O by simulating PCI devices and SATA hard drives?
 The more complex the design gets, the harder it is to port.
 The higher the risk that something will break, or that different implementations will have subtle differences in behavior.
 The goal with UVM is very much to design a VM that is conceptually simple, and has as few unspecified behaviors as possible.

-There's a downside in UVM having its own unique architecture, which is that it can't necessarily benefit from the wealth of tools that target x86 or other existing platforms.
+There's a downside in UVM having its own unique architecture, which is that it can't automatically benefit from the wealth of tools that target x86 or other existing platforms.
 However, there's also a flipside to this.
-If UVM were a virtual x86 architecture, for example, then people would necessarily come to expect that UVM will support all x86 instructions.
+If UVM were a virtual x86 architecture, for example, then people would come to expect that UVM will support all x86 instructions and complain when programs they've compiled with GCC or Clang don't work as is.
 If UVM were a virtual Linux system, then people would complain when UVM doesn't support features they've come to expect from other Linux systems.
-UVM has its own design and its own identity, which avoids setting the expectation that UVM has to support whatever other platform X supports.
+UVM has its own design and its own identity, which avoids setting the expectation that UVM has to support whatever some other platform X supports.

 ### Why a Harvard architecture?